 New technologies will complicate oversight further.
 Although promising, some of these technologies are difficult to detect when abused.
 For example, consider that advances in nano technologies are becoming increasingly small (the size of a grain of sand ), pervasive (many are designed to monitor the human brain ), and wireless (signaling and data capture without wires ).
 How prepared are we to conduct oversight given potential abuses?

 A copy of the presentation is available directly from the American Society for Public Administration here.

 Alternatively, see the PowerPoint from this talk imbedded below.

-Source for image: Conference program cover page (c) ASPA 2018
+Source for image: IGGI photo of part of the conference program cover page (c) ASPA 2018